 A: As it says in several places throughout my web site (and implies in my catalog, where it says to pay "by check or money order in U.S. funds only"), I do not accept charge cards.
 Since everybody follows that question with "why not," here's why not:

-My commission on the mail bid sale lots is 20% of the selling price.
-All of my expenses of conducting business (employee payroll and taxes; insurance; telephone and utilities; printing; advertising; etc.) have to come from that 20%.
-Since those expenses take about one-half of the 20%, it leaves me with a little less than 10% of the selling price as personal income.
+My commission on the mail bid sale lots is 25% of the selling price.
+All of my expenses of conducting business have to come from that 25%.
+Since those expenses take most of the 25%, it leaves me with a little less than 10% of the selling price as personal income.

 Although many people don't realize it, charge card companies take a percentage of every sale that a merchant processes on a charge card.
 Because I run a mail-order business, the percentage that they would charge me would be about 5% of the gross sale.
 Since the consignor is assured of getting 80% of the sale, and my expenses take another 10%; the 5% that the charge card company would get would have to come out of the remaining 10% that currently represents my personal income.
 In other words, if I were to accept charge cards, I would have to sacrifice one-half of my personal income every time that someone used a charge card!